Nikolay Peskov: Legal issues

-Peskov was in a young offender institution for stealing a mobile phone and took courses for alcohol abuse and anger management.
+Peskov spent time in a British young offender institution for stealing a mobile phone and took courses for alcohol abuse and anger management.
 This was after a 2010 incident when Peskov and two other men "(punched) a teenager in the face during a mobile phone theft" outside a McDonald's in Milton Keynes.
 He was given a 15-month sentence.
 Peskov claimed that he was estranged from his family and had been kicked out by his family at the age of 16.

 In 2016, it was alleged that Peskov was the subject of a police investigation for beating his grandmother, Inese Budyonny, a 71-year-old pensioner.